 Left to right: A pair of Hawks late in the day, Hawk T.1 (XX158) in 19(R) Squadron markings with Hawk T.1 (XX199) of 208(R) Squadron.

-Tuesday July 26, 2011 The low flying today did not follow the usual 'rules' and was full of missed or messed up opportunities.
-First to appear was a pair of Typhoons, the second (ZJ941 'QO-J') was too high to be photographed.
-A minute later the first one comes back the other way at around 1,000 feet only to return ten minutes later low down the valley but this time it went straight on.
+Tuesday July 26, 2011 The low-flying today did not follow the usual 'rules' and was full of missed or messed up opportunities.
+First to appear was a pair of Typhoons, the second (ZJ941 'QO-J') was too high to be land-locked.
+A minute later the first one comes back the other way at around 1,000 feet, returning ten minutes later low down the valley but this time it went straight on.
 Ten minutes later it was back down the valley initially looking to make the left turn but at the last second turned away to give a unique bottom shot at this location something I have never seen here before.

 Left to right: Typhoon FGR.4 (ZJ942 'DH') in 11 Squadron markings.
 The image on the left was taken as it passed over Tal-y-llyn lake.